V8 engine: Airplane use

 Several early aircraft engines used a V8 configuration, such as the French 1904 Antoinette engine and 1906 Buchet engines.
+The 1905 version of the Antoinette engine produced 50 hp with 86 kg of weight (including cooling water), resulting in a power-to-weight ratio that was not surpassed for 25 years.

+Early airplanes continued to use V8 engines.
 During World War One, V8 aircraft engines included the French Renault 8G, the Spanish Hispano-Suiza 8, the British Sunbeam Arab, and the American Curtiss OX-5.

+The 1915 Hispano-Suiza 8 SOHC engine was designed by Marc Birkigt from Switzerland and was built by Hispano-Suiza in France and Spain as well as under license in England and the United States.
+This engine was used by American, French, and British military aircraft in World War One.
+It was one of the most important engines with most of the leading aces piloting aircraft powered by this dependable, flexible-performance, as well as light and well-balanced Hispano-Suiza 8 engine.
+By 1922, the versions incorporated improvements by Wright Aeronautical and was considered the lightest and most efficient pursuit engine in the world.

-After this time, flat-eight engines became more commonplace than V8 engines due to their lighter crankshafts and better suitability to air cooling.
-One of the few remaining V8 airplane engines by World War Two was the German Argus As 10 inverted V8, which was air-cooled and used in several trainers as well as small utility aircraft.
+After this time, flat-eight engines became more commonplace than V8 engines due to their lighter crankshafts and better suitability for air cooling.
+One of the few remaining V8 airplane engines by World War Two was the German Argus As 10 inverted V8, which was air-cooled and used in several trainers and small utility aircraft.